BehroozB/honesthash.js/readme.md

 <br/>

 ### When should I use HonestHash.js

+When you:

-  - When you need a very short, but still unique hash
+  - need a very short, but still unique hash
-  - When you need a configurable own speed of hashing
+  - need a configurable own speed of hashing
-  - When you want use one library for client and server side
+  - want use one library for client and server side
-  - When you love open source
+  - love open source

 ### Problems of conventional hashes